Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: calculateBaseline_API.json
     reason: 'Updating the error response to the new format would be a breaking change.'
+  - suppress: DefaultErrorResponseSchema
+    from: baseline_API.json
+    reason: 'Updating the error response to the new format would be a breaking change.'
 ```

 ### Tag: profile-hybrid-2019-03-01